 AND TWO STAGES DOES THE JOB!

-1. NORMAL MODE (Absorption) powers all DC loads, and keeps the battery charged.
+1. NORMAL MODE (Absorption) powers all DC loads and keeps the battery charged.

-2. TRICKLE MODE (Float) is initiated when there is no significant change in current draw for 44 continuous hours, keeping the battery charged while prolonging its life.
+2. TRICKLE MODE (Float) is initiated when there is no significant change in a current draw for 44 continuous hours, keeping the battery charged while prolonging its life.

 Normal and Trickle Modes are the only charging modes your battery should ever require when you properly maintain your battery.
 The WFCO Normal Mode is a powerhouse, capable of charging a fully-discharged battery in under 3 hours.
 Trickle Mode will keep the battery safely charged when your RV is not in use.

 The key to long battery life is proper maintenance.
 Keep the battery terminals, top, and sides clean and free from corrosion, dirt, and grime.
-When the RV is not in use, keep it connected to a trickle charging source that will keep the battery safely charged, or disconnect the battery completely by removing all wiring connections from the battery terminal posts.
+When the RV is not in use, keep it connected to a trickle charging source that will keep the battery safely charged, or disconnect the battery entirely by removing all wiring connections from the battery terminal posts.